 Your children don’t have to like cottage cheese.

-Don’t panic if your kids don't like cottage cheese.
-There are lots of other foods you can use as a backup: tofu, hummus, plain yogurt, beans (or anything else out of a can that can be consumed without cooking).
+Don’t panic if your kids don’t like cottage cheese.
+There are lots of other foods you can use as a backup: tofu, hummus, plain yogurt, beans (or anything else you feel is healthy enough, is readily available and can be consumed without cooking).

 Whatever backup food you choose, make sure it meets the following criteria: